Tomographic halo model of the unWISE-Blue galaxies using cross-correlations with BOSS CMASS galaxies: Introduction

 In order to understand the tomographic clustering, we consider the cross-correlation with the spectroscopic Sloan Digital Sky Survey \citep[SDSS;][]{York00} Baryon Oscillation Spectroscopic Survey \citep[BOSS;][]{Dawson13} CMASS galaxies (see Section~\ref{sec:cmass} for details of this sample).
 By dividing CMASS into many narrow redshift bins and cross-correlating with unWISE, we can measure unWISE clustering tomographically, without requiring photometric redshifts for the unWISE galaxies.
 This approach is conceptually similar to clustering redshifts \citep{Newman08, McQuinn13, Menard13}.

 This allows us to go beyond the limits of a photometric sample, enhancing our ability to understand the evolution of the sample with redshift.
+We describe the unWISE and CMASS datasets used in Section~\ref{sec:data}.
 The correlation and cross-correlation measurements are presented in Section~\ref{sec:corr}.
-The extensions to the halo model required to probe the cross-correlation are presented in Section~\ref{sec:hod-cross}.
-The resulting HOD constraints are presented in Section~\ref{sec:results}.
+Next, the extensions to the halo model required to probe the cross-correlation are described in Section~\ref{sec:hod-model}.
+Finally, the resulting HOD constraints are presented in Section~\ref{sec:results}.
 As a by-product of our analysis we fit the CMASS galaxies, matching previous results \citep{White2011, Alam17, Reid14, Saito16}.
 For the unWISE galaxies, we find evidence for a strongly evolving HOD, and we are able to compare the host halos of unWISE and CMASS galaxies.
 These results are discussed further in our conclusions, summarized in Section~\ref{sec:conclusions}.